commsor/titanoboa/README.md

 ## Prerequisites
 Java 8 or higher.

 ## Installation
+**By the way, you don't need to install anything as you can just start a free hosted instance in your browser with one click!
+Just head to https://cloud.titanoboa.io**

+But if you want, install away!
 We suggest giving titanoboa's GUI a try as well since it is the best starting point!
 Download titanoboa's distribution including its GUI from https://github.com/mikub/titanoboa/releases/download/0.9.0/titanoboa-0.9.0_gui.zip

     curl --remote-name https://github.com/mikub/titanoboa/releases/download/0.9.0/titanoboa-0.9.0_gui.zip